 Numerous COVID-19 outbreaks have been reported in Canadian workplaces.
 Small businesses have a small workplace to accommodate employees.
 As a result, they fail to practice social distancing.
 As more and more territories and provinces are re-opening businesses to stabilize their economies, we will continue to see the spread of the novel coronavirus.

-As authorities are lifting lockdown step-by-step, small workplaces like retirement planners, Vancouver dentists, fence rental, and lawn mowing businesses should consider following COVID-19 safety protocols to mitigate the risk of the spread of the virus.
+As authorities are lifting lockdown step-by-step, small workplaces like retirement planners, home insurance, Vancouver dentists, and lawn mowing businesses should consider following COVID-19 safety protocols to mitigate the risk of the spread of the virus.

 COVID-19 safety protocols followed by small-scale businesses in Canada are part of Canada’s collective approach to mitigate the spread of novel coronavirus and are mentioned in the community-based document.